 Presider: The gifts of God for the people of God.

-Communion

-There is one communion station at the foot of the chancel steps.
-Gluten-free wafers are available, as well as non-alcoholic grape juice in the ceramic chalice All without exception are welcome to receive.
+Communion There is one communion station at the foot of the chancel steps.
+Gluten-free wafers are available upon request, as well as non-alcoholic grape juice in the ceramic chalice All without exception are welcome to receive.
 You who hunger and thirst for deeper communion with the Holy One come to the table.

-Communion Hymn There is a balm in Gilead

-(Please open your hymnal and rise in body or spirit)

-Hymn 676 Balm in Gilead

-Post-Communion Prayer (Please rise in body or spirit)
+Post-Communion Prayer (Please rise in body or spirit) Sub-deacon: Let us pray.

-BCP, pg.
-365

-Sub-deacon: Let us pray.